 The Hebrew for blessing is beracha, which is the exact same word but pronounced differently as the Hebrew word meaning a “pool”, a braycha.
 When we bless someone, we wish that they endlessly expand and grow for the better, the way a spring or pool of water continuously flows on and on.
-The very first time God communicated with Abraham He told him, “You shall be a blessing… and all the nations of the earth shall be blessed through you.”
-The very definition of the Jewish people is to be an endless source of good and blessing for all of mankind.
+The very first time God communicated with Avraham He told him, “You shall be a blessing… and all the nations of the earth shall be blessed through you.”
+The definition of the Jewish people at the very outset is to be an endless source of good and blessing for all of mankind.

 There are three phrases that make up the Priestly Blessing:

 These three blessings express three levels of our relationship to God.
-May the Lord bless you and safeguard you means that first and foremost, we need our physical needs fulfilled.
-Without our basic needs taken care of, we cannot strive for anything higher in life.
+May the Lord bless you and safeguard you means that first and foremost, we need our material needs fulfilled.
+Without our basic needs in life, we cannot strive for anything higher.

 The Talmud says that an extremely poor person is like a dead person.
 Those are harsh and seemingly insensitive words, but what the Talmud is getting at is that life is more than just having food, drink and shelter.
-Granted that without these necessities, we cannot think of anything else.
+Without these necessities, we cannot think of anything else.
 But if our whole life is only about such things, what is it really?
-It is not much higher than that of an animal and this is certainly not why we were placed on earth – to merely fend for our material needs.
+It is not much higher than that of an animal and this is certainly not why we were created – to merely fend for our physical needs.

-Incidentally, a “poor person” in this regard is not just the impoverished but anyone whose whole life is wrapped up totally in the material and the mundane.
-They too are dead-like if they live without any spiritual element in their lives.
+Incidentally, a “poor person” in this regard is not just the impoverished but anyone whose whole life is totally wrapped up in the material and the mundane.
+They too are dead-like if they live without any spirituality.

-Once this first stage of having our needs met is accomplished, we want God to smile upon us.
-The second blessing, May God shine His face toward you and be gracious unto you means that we wish for God to have an ongoing relationship with us and provide us with life’s blessings, beyond our basic needs referred to in the first blessing.
+Once we reach this first stage of our needs being met, we want that God should smile upon us.
+The second blessing, May God shine His face toward you and be gracious unto you means that we wish for God to have an ongoing relationship with us and provide us with life’s blessings, beyond the basic ones referred to in the first blessing.

 The third blessing, May God lift His face toward you and grant you Peace continues from the first two.
-As with any relationship, when two parties become close to one another, there is the ever-present chance at hurt and disappointment.
-This is the natural progression of any close relationship – the closer you feel to someone, the greater the opportunity to hurt that individual with a wrong act or word.
+As with any relationship, when two parties get close to one another, there is the ever-present chance at hurt and disappointment.
+This is the natural progression of any intimate relationship.
+The closer you feel to someone, the greater the opportunity to hurt that individual with a wrong act or word.
 And let’s face it, nobody is perfect and hurtful things will always be said or done.

-Because of this, we ask that God forgive any wrongdoing and recreate the bond that we originally had.
-We ask that “He lift His face” up towards us from His downcast look of disappointment that He may have given us previously.
+Because of this, we ask that God forgive any wrongdoing and recreate the bond that we originally had before the slight.
+We ask that “He lift His face” up towards us from His downcast look of disappointment that He may have had previously towards us.

 We all know that relationships that have worked through pain, disappointment and difficulty end up having a stronger bond than before.
 We also know that this new connection is more long-lasting, unifying and peaceful than ever before.
 And that is why the three blessings end off with the word Shalom – Peace.
 Fixing a relationship always makes it stronger and each party is more at peace with the other.